Generic Name: estradiol (ES-tra-DYE-ol)

-- Lab tests and medical exams, including breast exams, mammograms, Pap tests, physicals, and blood pressure, may be performed while you use EstroGel gel.
+- Lab tests, including physical exams, cholesterol levels, and blood pressure, may be performed while you use EstroGel gel.
+You should have breast and pelvic exams, and a Pap test at least once a year.
+You should also have periodic mammograms as determined by your doctor.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- EstroGel gel should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
+- EstroGel gel is not approved for use in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use EstroGel gel if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 EstroGel gel is found in breast milk.
 If you are or will be breast-feeding while you use EstroGel gel, check with your doctor.
 Discuss any possible risks to your baby.